Recovery from alcohol addiction can be tough, not just for the person in recovery, but also for those around them

 Does this mean you have to quit drinking as well?
 No, but it is extremely helpful in preventing relapse if your partner lives in an alcohol-free environment, and is not exposed to triggering situations, such as seeing others drink.
-It is especially important in the beginning of their sobriety, when the risk of relapse is the highest.
+It is especially important at the beginning of their sobriety when the risk of relapse is the highest.
 If you are happy to stop, doing so at this stage would be very helpful to your partner.

 In addition, different people have different attitudes.
 Some addicts in recovery find it triggering to see alcohol or other people drinking, and thus avoid such situations.
 Others, however, don’t mind being around people who drink.